danielaparker/jsoncons/doc/Examples.md

 <div id="A9"/>

-### Read a JSON text using stateful result and work allocators
+### Decode a JSON text using stateful result and work allocators

 ```c++
 // Given allocator my_alloc with a single-argument constructor my_alloc(int),